simp/pupmod-simp-pam/REFERENCE.md

 Data type: `Boolean`

-Check whether the words from the GECOS field (usualy full name of the user) longer than 3 characters in straight or reversed form are contained in the new password
+Check whether the words from the GECOS field (usually full name of the user) longer than 3 characters in straight or reversed form are contained in the new password